collective/collective.volto.formsupport/README.rst

 Email subject templating
 ========================
-You can also interpolate the form values to email subject using the field id, in this way: ${123321123}
+You can also interpolate the form values to the email subject using the field id, in this way: ${123321123}

 Header forwarding